Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Wireframes

+Wireframes belonging to the website's project have been made in Adobe XD.
+PDF files of them can be found here:
 - Wireframes for Index Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-index.pdf)
 - Wireframes for Menu Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-menu.pdf)
 - Wireframes for Reservations Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-reservations.pdf)
 - Wireframes for Contact Us Page - [link](https://github.com/Eburonia/japanese-restaurant-shibuya/blob/2ffdafa655a8ec6e7725af011a44c6b9dacfc1e8/wireframes/wireframes-contact.pdf)

+All wireframes are designed for three different devices:
+- Desktop - Web: maximum pixels 1920px
+- iPad - Nexus 9: maximum pixels 768px
+- iPhone 12 Pro Max: maximum pixels 428px

+#### Mockups
+- The intention was to also create mockups for the website project.
+Due to the limited available time of the web developer, it has been skipped.
+Nevertheless, it is important to also invest time in creating mockups for future projects.
+Lesson learned by the project creator.

 <!-- Features -->